smatechnologies/ibm-i-agent-docs/docs/events-utilities/email.md

     create tokens is a pair of curly brackets, such as in this example where the registered Dynamic Variable name is DYNVAR1: {DYNVAR1}
-5. The final step in preparing for execution of the GENEMLREQ command is to determine the proper settings for each of the command\'s many parameter keywords.
+5. The final step in preparing for execution of the GENEMLREQ command is to determine the proper settings for each of the command's many parameter keywords.
 These are fully documented in the next section of this document.
 It is helpful to pay close attention to the following possible sources for many of these parameters, where the